Corporatique-dev/Corpoplugins/README.md

 List of plugins of Corporatique

 ## Plugin API

+Corporatique framework uses only two methods to load the files and execute the Corpoplugin :

+  * Will initialize the plugin with an empty constructor (ex:`Plugin()`) *`public void Load(File file_in, File file_out)` which will load files to extract and the extraction destination.
+The input and output are setted by the framework to avoid any problems with a plugin on extraction.
+  *`public void processExtraction(String[] options)` will be executed right after `Load(File file_in, File file_out)` to process the extraction.
+If specified, it will send additionals options in a `processExtraction()`, these are the options relative to the plugin.

-Corporatique is using the **Jspf** framework to add, delete and update Corpoplugins.
+Corporatique is using the **[Jspf]** framework to add, delete and update Corpoplugins.

 Therefore, there are some rules to follow when you create a plugin for it.